apache/pulsar-site/site2/website-next/contribute/committer-guide/become-a-committer-or-pmc-member.md

 ---
-id: becoming-a-committer
+id: become-a-committer-or-pmc-member
-title: Becoming a Committer
+title: How to Become a Committer or PMC mmeber
-sidebar_label: "Becoming a Committer"
+sidebar_label: "How to Become a Committer or PMC mmeber"
 ---

 Committers are community members that have write access to the project's repositories, i.e. they can modify the code, documentation, and website by themselves and also accept other contributions.